stevana/pipelined-state-machines/README.md

 - [ ] I like to think of how one constructs a pipeline, i.e. the choice of which tasks should happen in parallel or should be sharded etc, as a choice of how to best make use of the CPUs/cores of a single computer.
-If seen this way then that begs the question: what about a network of multipel computers?
+If seen this way then that begs the question: what about a network of multiple computers?
 Perhaps there should be something like a `Topology` data type which describes how multiple pipelines interact and a topology is deployed by deploying multiple pipelines over multiple machines?